Patient Porky

-Patient Porky is a 1940 Warner Bros.
-Looney Tunes cartoon directed by Bob Clampett, written by Warren Foster, and scored by Carl W. Stalling.
-The short was released on August 24, 1940, and stars Porky Pig.
-Bugs Bunny makes a cameo appearance in this cartoon, making it his second official appearance.
+Patient Porky is a 1940 American animated comedy short film directed by Bob Clampett.
+The short was released on August 24, 1940.
+It is part of the Looney Tunes series and the 77th cartoon to feature Porky Pig.
+A character later to be known as Bugs Bunny makes a cameo appearance in this cartoon, the final time his 1938 design is used.

 Plot

 Porky visits a hospital with a stomach ache from overeating at his birthday party.
 Instead of a real doctor, he encounters a cat posing as "Dr. Chilled-Air".
 The cat attempts surgery on Porky, who panics and escapes.
 Back home, Porky tricks the cat into thinking it is Christmas, only to find himself stuck with the cat waiting to resume the operation.